Monday Night Football Odds Week 3: Eagles @ Buccaneers

 Chiefs @ Rams (Week 11, 2018)

 Oddsmakers expected a ton of points on Nov.
-19, 2018, when rookie quarterback Patrick Mahomes led the Kansas City Chiefs into Los Angeles for a Monday night battle with the high-flying Rams.
+19, 2018, when second-year quarterback Patrick Mahomes led the Kansas City Chiefs into Los Angeles for a Monday night battle with the high-flying Rams.

 In fact, the posted total of 63.5 was (and remains) the largest in NFL history.
 Yet it took less than three quarters for the two teams to blow past that number.

-When the shootout finally ended, the Rams walked away with a 54-51 victory — the third highest-scoring game in NFL history.
+When the shootout finally ended, the Rams walked away with a 54-51 victory—the third highest-scoring game ever.

 How To Watch Monday Night Football in 2023

 ESPN enters its 18th season as the home of Monday Night Football, with games also being broadcast on sister networks ABC, ESPN2 and ESPN Deportes.
-Additionally, the network will carry 10 games on its streaming service, ESPN+.
+Additionally, the network will carry 10 games on its streaming service, ESPN+, which can be found on your smart TV or via the ESPN website.

 Longtime broadcast partners Joe Buck and Hall of Famer Troy Aikman enter their second season as the voices of Monday Night Football.